 - Take out the flesh with your fingers and place it into a bowl.
 This is easy and a clean job because the fruit flesh is hard.

 What I usually do is I take out all the fruit flesh and place it into a Tupperware.
-Then I use it to make smoothies, juice or I also like to add it to usual salads such as Kani salad, iceberg salad and similar.

 Today I am sharing my recent breakfast obsession a tropical pomelo smoothie bowl which I tend to prepare with fresh fruits from the garden.

-Pomelo Fruit Smoothie Recipe below:
+Pomelo Smoothie Bowl Recipe

 - Discard Passion Fruit seeds if you don't like them, I don't mind the little bitterness and keep the seeds.